HISTORY OF EMMANUEL

 The Countess built a church called ‘Emmanuel Church’ near her Tunbridge Wells home in 1769.
 The opening service was led by George Whitefield.
 So many people crowded to hear him that the preaching had to continue with the most famous clergyman of his century standing on a tree stump outside.

-As the Church of England continued over the years to drift from the teachings enshrined in its formularies, groups of clergy left to serve in the Free Church of England alongside ministers in churches that had been established by Selina.
+As the Church of England continued over the years to drift from the teachings enshrined in its formularies, groups of clergy left to serve alongside ministers in churches that had been established by Selina.
 Some were prosecuted for doing so – many gave up financial security and prestigious positions for their convictions.
-The evangelical passion of Whitefield, the financial and organisational genius of Selina, the pastoral experiences of former Church of England Ministers – all this came together in the Free Church of England.
+The evangelical passion of Whitefield, the financial and organisational genius of Selina, the pastoral experiences of former Church of England Ministers – they all helped one another.

 The history of Emmanuel Church in Tunbridge Wells is a story of entrepreneurial faith and outreach.
 Come visit us to discover how ‘Emmanuel Anglican Church’ is reviving the exciting vision of Selina, Venn and Whitefield.